What Is Recovery From Alcoholism?

 Alcohol at home can also threaten your sobriety.
 When you return home from rehab, ask your family to discard your alcohol supply and refrain from bringing more alcohol into the house.

 Additionally, people in recovery should be alert to the possibility of addiction transference, or developing a new addiction to something else in place of alcohol.
-Sometimes former alcoholics develop problems with gambling, pornography, drugs, smoking cigarettes, or eating processed foods.
+Sometimes former alcoholics develop problems with gambling, sex, relationships, pornography, drugs, smoking cigarettes, working, shopping, or eating.
 If you notice that you’re substituting alcohol with other substances or activities that you rely on to get through the day, you should attempt to use what you learned in rehab to control your cravings and stay in control of your life.
 An addiction counselor can help you recognize addiction transference early and take action to stop it.

 Lastly, stressful and unexpected events may cause you to relapse.
 These events could range from a hard day at work to the death of a loved one.
 Many people stay sober until something life-changing happens and shifts their focus away from recovery.
 In many cases, people in recovery start drinking again to manage grief or anger.
 Since recovery is lifelong, it is almost certain that something will happen in your life that will tempt you to drink, but your strategies for staying sober should help you weather the experience.

 I Relapsed.
 Is My Recovery Over?

 Most people in recovery will relapse at least once.
 Although it may seem counterintuitive, relapse is a normal part of recovery.
 If you start drinking again, you shouldn’t lose all hope.
 A relapse is a setback, but it’s also an opportunity to learn, try again, and succeed.
 It’s important to examine the process of relapse to learn from it.
 Remember, picking up the drink or the drug is the end of the relapse- the thinking behind the action occurs first.